 By Ruth Puddefoot

-While large-scale reef restoration remains complex and costly, this program aims to "buy time" by maintaining coral cover where it's most needed.
+While large-scale reef restoration remains complex and costly,Coral Nurture Program aims to "buy time" by maintaining coral cover where it's most needed.
 Insights gained contribute to broader reef management and future site-specific intervention strategies.

-For this section of the project we headed to Blue Pearl Bay, a site that has seen a decline in hard coral cover.
-While the full extent and causes of this decline remain unclear, some reports have suggested a significant reduction, while other research points to recent fluctuations and signs of recovery.
-The reef has been affected by events such as Cyclone Ului, Cyclone Debbie, and coral bleaching.
+I was thrilled to be invited by Brent Chatterton, Owner and CEO of Kiana, to join this phase of the project.
+The team, which consisted of Dive Manager Augusto (Gus) Cazon, Park Ranger Dani Lo Surdo, and me, headed to Blue Pearl Bay, a site that has experienced a decline in hard coral cover.
+The full extent and causes of this decline remain unclear.
+Some reports suggest a significant reduction, while other research points to recent fluctuations and even signs of recovery.
+The reef here has been shaped by significant events, including Cyclone Ului, Cyclone Debbie and episodes of coral bleaching.

+The process was meticulous, but witnessing the vibrant marine life interacting with the newly planted corals was a highlight.
+Fish inspected our work with curiosity, and the sense of contributing to something bigger than ourselves was gratifying.
 The project wrapped up on Monday, 16 June, and throughout the initiative, more than 2,500 new corals were planted at Blue Pearl Bay.

-How you can help protect the reef:
+How you can help protect the Reef:

-3. Buy responsibly sourced seafood
+• Buy sustainably sourced seafood

-4. Educate yourself and others
+• Educate yourself and others about reef conservation

 Coral nursery at Blue Pearl Bay